plinss/remote-web-objects/README.md

 The beginnings of a more detailed specification describing the implementation of a Remote Web Object Document processor is provided in this repository.

-In addition, a fully functional polyfill is available as an ES6 module in [remotewebobject.js](remotewebobject.js).
+In addition, a polyfill is available as an ES6 module in [remotewebobject.js](remotewebobject.js).
+The polyfill provides all the specified behavior of a Remote Web Object except for:

+    1) When sending EventSource requests, authorization headers and request bodies are not sent due to current limitiations in the EventSource API.

+    2) When manually dispatching events via the Remote Web Object's dispatchEvent() function, the target of the event is not changed to the Remote Web Object.

 A demonstration web page of a Remote Web Object is available in [index.html](index.html) with an HTTP server implementaion of a demonstration API in [wsgi.py](wsgi.py).